TosbackCgusBridge-Bot/CGUs-versions/Ixquick/Privacy Policy.md

 Children Under 13 Years of Age

-_Note that we do not collect any peronal data at all._As a consequence Ixquick does not knowingly request, collect, or share personally identifiable information from users under the age of 13 either.
+_Note that we do not collect any personal data at all._As a consequence Ixquick does not knowingly request, collect, or share personally identifiable information from users under the age of 13 either.
 We feel protecting children's privacy online is very important.

 Information Sharing